Team Liquid: Other

 One week after the Curse merger, it was announced that Team Liquid acquired a Counter Strike: Global Offensive team that previously played under the title "Denial eSports".

 On October 9, 2015, it was announced that Liquid would once again be fielding a Dota team, after being absence from the competitive DotA scene for more than a year.

+On October 21, 2016, it was announced that Liquid would be fielding a professional Civilization VI team, captained by former world champion Civilization player MrGameTheory.

 On August 7, 2020, Team Liquid announced their entrance to the Valorant esports scene by signing the fish123 roster, soulcas, Kryptix, L1NK, ec1s.
 Alongside these four players, they also added ScreaM as the fifth player.
 On February 24, 2021, Team Liquid parted ways with ec1s and added Jamppi into the roster.
+On April 23, 2021, Team Liquid announced changes to their Dota 2 roster on Twitter.
+Samuel "Boxi" Swann is taking a break from Dota to spend more time with his family.
+He will be replaced by Saeed Samail "SumaiL" Hassan.
+On December 25, 2021, analyst and translator Leon "Arthur" Lee interviewed Team Liquid coach, William "Blitz" Lee, who talked about the formation of the team, MATUMBAMAN and Zai, captain iNSaNiA and opponents at the Dota Pro Circuit.
 On 22 September 2022, they were announced as one of the 10 partner teams for the Valorant EMEA league.

+On May 5, 2023, Team Liquid became the first Dota 2 team to score the minimum number of DPC points and qualify for The International 2023.

+On November 21, 2023, Team Liquid announced its departure from Rocket League.

+In May 2024, Team Liquid announced it was officially re-entering competitive Apex Legends play after signing the orgless team "Legacy" ahead of the 2024 Apex Legends Global Series (ALGS) Split 1 Playoffs LAN.
+It marked Team Liquid's return to the Apex scene, after leaving in December 2022.
+The roster is made up of Saul "YanYa" Ocampo, Luis Enrique "Neazul" Ramos Suarez, Alexis "Jaguares" Martinez, and Steven "Pistillo" Rojas as the coach.

+On February 13, 2025, Team Liquid entered chess by signing American grandmaster Fabiano Caruana.
+The next day, on February 14, Liquid signed the Norwegian grandmaster Magnus Carlsen.
+On June 28, Liquid announced the signing of Indian grandmaster R Praggnanandhaa.
+These players will represent Liquid during the Champions Chess Tour 2025.